 - The change lacks management’s support.

 - The transition is not timed well.

 - Employees do not receive proper training on the new software.

 A sloppy or failed transition to an automated AP system can have severe consequences, including damaged relationships with vendors, credit holds, or even your vendors refusing service after delayed or missed payments.
-Effective change management helps overcome these challenges and create a smooth transition to an automated AP system.
+Effective change management helps overcome these challenges and create a smooth transition to payment automation as part of an automated AP system.